purton-tech/rust-on-nails/rust-on-nails.com/content/docs/full-stack-web/forms.md

 top = false
 +++

 Browsers have support for client side [validation of form data built in](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation).
-We can use this along with server side validation to give the user a nice experience and ensure security on the backend.
+We can use this along with server side validation to give the user a nice experience and ensure security on the back end.

 ## Browser Validation